alexpeterhall/quotes/quotes.md

 "Retreat, hell!
 We're not retreating, we're just advancing in a different direction." - Oliver P. Smith - Four Star General - US Marine Corp
 People waste years because they won't waste hours.
 "A change in perspective is worth 80 IQ points." - Alan Kay, computer scientist (b.
-17 May 1940)
+17 May 1940) "Only when the tide goes out do you discover who's been swimming naked." - Warren Buffet

 ## Obstacles / Adversity / Resilience